GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/data-controller-state-delegate.md

 #### Parameters

-  - controller: The controller the change is related to.
+  - `controller`: The controller the change is related to.
-  - state: The new state of the controller.
+  - `state`: The new state of the controller.